The Fascinating Role Honey Bees Play in our Environmental Ecosystem

 When Is World Honey Bee Day?

 World Honey Bee Day, celebrated annually on the third Saturday of August, was established by beekeepers in the United States in 2009.
-Not to be confused with World Bee Day, a United Nations-designated holiday observed on May 20th, this special day was created to recognize the crucial role honey bees play in our ecosystem, agriculture, and food production.
-It aims to raise awareness about the threats these vital pollinators face and to promote sustainable beekeeping practices.
+Not to be confused with World Bee Day, a United Nations-designated holiday observed on May 20th, this special occasion—also called National Honey Bee Day and Honey Bee Awareness Day—shines a spotlight on the vital role honey bees play in ecosystems, agriculture, and food production.
+It also raises awareness about the threats they face and promotes sustainable beekeeping practices.

-At Collin Street Bakery, this day holds particular significance as we proudly use all-natural honey in crafting our most iconic cakes, including the beloved DeLuxe® Fruitcake and Texas Pecan Cakes.
-Honey not only enhances the flavor profiles of our creations but also symbolizes our commitment to quality and sustainability.
-In this article, we hope to honor the hard work of bees and beekeepers alike and to highlight how their honey enriches the taste and essence of our celebrated confections.
+At Collin Street Bakery, this day holds particular meaning.
+We proudly use all-natural honey in crafting our most iconic cakes, including the beloved DeLuxe® Fruitcake and Texas Pecan Cakes.
+Honey not only enriches the flavor of our creations but also reflects our commitment to quality and sustainability.

 The Diversity of Bees: Not All Bees Produce Honey

 Not all bees produce honey.
-Only a small subset of bees produce honey with an even smaller subset producing enough for harvestable consumption.
-The most well-known honeybees are from the genus Apis and include the western honey bee (Apis mellifera), the eastern honey bee (Apis cerana), the giant honey bee (Apis dorsata), and the dwarf honey bee (Apis florea).
-Except for the western honey bee, all these species originate from Asia.
-Their global introduction marks their importance to agriculture and honey production.
+In fact, only a small subset does, and fewer still produce enough for harvestable consumption.
+Among the most well-known honeybees are those from the genus Apis: the western honey bee (Apis mellifera), the eastern honey bee (Apis cerana), the giant honey bee (Apis dorsata), and the dwarf honey bee (Apis florea).
+Except for the western honey bee, all originate from Asia, but their global introduction underscores their importance to agriculture and honey production.

 Western Honey Bee (Apis mellifera)

-Originating from Europe, Africa, and parts of Asia, the western honey bee is the most widespread and well-known honey-producing bee.
-They are highly adaptable and have been introduced to almost every continent.
-Apis mellifera is known for its highly organized social structure, with colonies that can number in the tens of thousands.
-A single colony can produce between 30 to 60 pounds (13 to 27 kilograms) of honey annually, depending on the climate, forage availability, and colony health.
+Native to Europe, Africa, and parts of Asia, the western honey bee is the most widespread and well-known honey producer.
+Adaptable and resilient, they’ve been introduced to nearly every continent.
+Known for their highly organized social structure, their colonies can number in the tens of thousands, producing 30–60 pounds of honey annually depending on climate, forage, and health.

 Eastern Honey Bee (Apis cerana)